Beeswax wreck: Modern studies

-Although efforts to locate the wreck had for over a century met with no success, Craig Andes a resident of Oregon after over 30 years of effort discovered wreckage buried under large rocks at the base of Cape Falcon in Oregon.
-After his discovery and reporting it to fellow researchers including the state preservation officer they did some tests on what he discovered and with help of the identity of the debris that has washed ashore Over the years, determined the Beeswax wreck is most likely the Santa Cristo de Burgos lost in the winter of 1692.
 In addition to the beeswax, teak timbers and shards of Chinese porcelain have been found, further suggesting that the wreck is that of a Spanish Manila galleon, which would have made regular trips from Manila, Philippines, to Acapulco, Mexico, in the days of the Spanish Empire.
 Such ships were often constructed from teak, and would have been carrying luxury Chinese goods such as porcelain to trade – along with beeswax, which would have been needed in the Spanish colonies for making candles.
 The theory is strengthened by the fact that much of the beeswax is marked with Spanish shipping symbols, and the wings of bees native to the Philippines have been found trapped inside the wax.
 It is not known, however, why a Manila galleon would be sailing off the coast of Oregon, far north of the usual trade route; it is possible that it was disabled in a storm and drifted off course.
+Rodrigue Lévesque, compiler of the History of Micronesia, proposed that the galleon had lost its rudder, that an epidemic had left too few skilled navigators aboard, or that both occurred, allowing winds and currents to carry it north to Oregon.